-In this session we’ll use physics as a tool to explain and explore the natural world, using it to investigate all of these topics, and more.
-As with all Little Shop of Physics workshops, it will be active.
+In this session we’ll use physics as a tool to explain and explore the amazing natural world.
+As with all Little Shop of Physics workshops, it will be active—even though we’ll be doing this virtually.
 We’ll spend our time making measurements and observations, sharing ideas and hypotheses, and then we’ll connect all of this back to the living world.
 Along the way, we’ll show you some superpowers that you possess.
-You can see beyond the rainbow.
 You have a rudimentary sense like that of a honeybee.
 And you, too, size up animals by their growls, whether you realize it or not!